 VA is well-equipped to study genomics.
 The department has a large and diverse patient population; an integrated network of basic research and clinical programs; and an electronic medical record system that offers a rich source of health and clinical data.

 One of the areas in which VA already uses a genomics-based approach to provide care for Veterans is testing to confirm hemochromatosis, a hereditary condition in which iron builds up in the body.
 VA physicians also use genomic medicine to predict Veterans' responses to cholesterol-lowering statin drugs and to help diagnose and treat breast, colon, lung, and other cancers.
 VA researchers hope to eventually use genetic information to determine the right type and dosage of antidepressant medication and other drugs for individual patients.

 Genomic medicine has the potential to launch the world into a new era of personalized medical care.
 VA researchers are working to developed personalized treatments based on patients' genes and other individual factors.

 A Genomic Medicine Program Advisory Committee, which advises the Secretary of Veterans Affairs, lays the groundwork for the VA Research Genomic Medicine Program.
 Members include leaders in the public and private sectors and academia in the fields of genetic research and medical genetics; genomic technology; health information technology; and health care delivery, policy, and program administration.
 The committee also includes a Veterans Service Organization representative.

 This includes the assessment of current research within the Office of Research and Development, as well as development of novel approaches to evaluate and implement genomic testing in health care.
-One such large-scale effort is PRIME Care (Precision Medicine in Mental Health Care) performing genomic drug metabolism testing (pharmacogenomics) to help reduce adverse events in patients medically treated for major depression.
+One such large-scale effort is PRIME Care (Precision Medicine in Mental Health Care), which involves performing genomic drug metabolism testing (pharmacogenomics) to help reduce adverse events in patients medically treated for major depression.
 It may also include leveraging and analyzing large-scale data maintained within VA's Million Veterans Program (MVP-see below) and other sources; the clinical validity and utility of genomic tests in clinical care settings; and implementing the return of genomic test results in routine care, taking into account health system, provider, and patient factors associated with clinical deployment and spread.